Barcelona itinerary: 5 days

 • Go towards the Plaça Sant Jaume, a square used for events and demonstrations, and was also the central social area during Roman times.
 You’ll see buildings of the Barcelona City Council and the Palau de la Generalitat.

-• Walk towards the Plaça de Sant Felipe Neri, an important historical square where past Spanish dictator Francisco Franco killed 42 people during an air raid.
+• Walk towards the Plaça de Sant Felipe Neri, an romantic, yet eerie historical square where past Spanish dictator Francisco Franco killed 42 people during an air raid in 1938.

 You can see the bullet holes still on this wall in Plaça de Sant Felipe Neri

-• Walk towards the Plaça de la Seu, a city square where you’ll see the beautiful Barcelona Cathedral.Plaça de La Seu with Barcelona cathedral in the background
+• Walk towards the Plaça de la Seu, a large, spacious plaza where you’ll see the beautiful Barcelona Cathedral.Plaça de La Seu with Barcelona cathedral in the background

 Afternoon / Evening

-• From Plaça de La Seu, head to Mercat de Santa Caterina.
+• From Plaça de La Seu, head to the Mercat de Santa Caterina, a food market (go inside!).
 Walk towards Carrer Montcada, and you’ll see the Museu Picasso, which shows Pablo Picasso’s artworks during his formative years.

-• Continue on Carrer de Montcada, and you’ll see somber church Basilica de Santa Maria del Mar, a somber church built in the 1400s with a unique Catalan Gothic structure.
+• Continue on Carrer de Montcada, and you’ll see somber church Basilica de Santa Maria del Mar, an elegant church built in the 1400s with a unique Catalan Gothic structure.

 • Go to Passeig del Born, a pedestrian promenade with restaurants and bars.
-In front is the Born Cultural Centre to see excavated Roman ruins.
+In front is the Born Cultural Centre, where you can see excavated Roman ruins.

 • Relax at Ciutadella ParkBarcelona’s largest and most central city park.